krompaco/record-collector/docs/content-record-collector-net/en/updates/deploy-to-netlify-using-a-github-action.md

 ---
-title: "Deploy your Netlify site from GitHub using a GitHub Action"
+title: "Deploy to your Netlify site from GitHub using a GitHub Action"
 date: 2020-05-06
 description: "How to set up deployment of a Record Collector site to Netlify using a GitHub Action."
 authorname: "Johan Kronberg"